moliver28/research-handbook/content/job-families/product/product-designer.md

 #### Responsibilities

-- **Communication:** Communicate UX activities to the UX department, your group(s), and other team members using clear language that simplifies complexity.
+- **Communication:** Communicate UX activities to the department, your group(s), and other team members using clear language that simplifies complexity.
 - **Deferred UX:** Understand [deferred UX][deferred-ux] and make recommendations for its resolution with the help from a more senior product designer or your manager.
 - **Deliverables:** Create deliverables for your group(s) (for example: JTBD, UX Scorecards, competitive evaluations, user flows, low fidelity wireframes, high fidelity mockups, prototypes, and so on) that solve real user problems through the user experience.
 - **Design reviews:** Participate in [Design Reviews](/handbook/product/ux/product-designer/#design-reviews), giving and receiving feedback in an appropriate way.